handsontable/hyperformula-demos/README.md

 ### In CodeSandbox.io

-The demos are embeded in HyperFormula documentation using CodeSandbox.io so this should be treated as the primary execution environment for the demos.
+The demos are embedded in HyperFormula documentation using CodeSandbox.io so this should be treated as the primary execution environment for the demos.

-CodeSanbox.io uses `node@16.12.0` to run the demos as [configured](https://codesandbox.io/docs/configuration#sandbox-configuration) in `sandbox.config.json` file.
+CodeSandbox.io uses `node@16.12.0` to run the demos as [configured](https://codesandbox.io/docs/configuration#sandbox-configuration) in `sandbox.config.json` file.

 The CodeSandbox.io links in the documentation have this form:
 ```js